+1. Categories:

+Departmental members may fulfill service requirements in the following areas:

+- a.
+Service to the Department

+- b.
+Service to College or University

+- c.
+Service to Community

+- d.
+Professionally Related Public Service

+2. Relative Importance of the Categories:

-- 1. CATEGORIES AND METHODS FOR EVALUATING PERFORMANCE: Departmental members may fulfill service requirements in the following areas: - a.
-Service to the Department - b.
-Service to College or University - c.
-Professionally related public service - d.
-Service to Community - 2.
-RELATIVE IMPORTANCE OF THE CATEGORIES: Categories of materials and activities appropriate for the evaluation of service are grouped below in levels demonstrating the order of their relative importance in the fulfillment of the service requirements: - a.
-Appropriate performance will be assessed by evidence of effort shown in any of the activities listed below in C. 2. b., c., and d. - Satisfactory service may be documented by, but is not limited to the following: Membership on departmental committees or as a coordinator/advisor for department programs/groups.
+Categories of materials and activities appropriate for the evaluation of service are grouped below in levels demonstrating the order of their relative importance in the fulfillment of the service requirements:

+- a.
+Appropriate performance will be assessed by evidence of effort shown in any of the activities listed below in C. 2. b., c., and d. - b.
+Satisfactory service may be documented by, but is not limited to the following: - Attendance at department meetings and events sponsored by the department. - Attendance at events sponsored by student groups associated with the department. - Membership on departmental committees or as a coordinator/advisor for department programs/groups. - c.
-Recruitment of students

-Service in a lobbying organization

-Appearances on radio or television broadcasts or interviews for newspapers in a professional capacity c.
 Significant service may be documented by, but is not limited to the following:

-Presentations to community or campus groups

-Bringing speakers to campus

-Service on college or university committees or programs

-Testifying by invitation at public hearings

-Elective or appointive office in a labor union

-Elective or appointive office in a lobbying organization

-Membership in a public or quasi-public, community or non-profit organization

-Special assignments commissioned by the departmental chairperson

-Participation in elections as a campaign staff worker

-Organizing one-day seminars or conferences

-Advising campus-wide student organizations

-Chairing departmental committees

-Being a consultant

-Special assignments commissioned by the College or University

-Obtaining an internal grant which department shares
+- Presentations to community or campus groups - Appearances on radio or television broadcasts, interviews for newspapers; social media, blog, or similar publications related to professional expertise - Recruitment of students - Bringing speakers to campus - Service on college or university committees or programs - Testifying by invitation at public hearings - Elective or appointive office in a labor union or lobbying organization - Membership in a public or quasi-public, community or non-profit organization - Special assignments commissioned by the departmental chairperson - Organizing campus or community panels, events, or symposiums - Advising campus-wide student organizations - Chairing departmental committees - Being a consultant - Special assignments commissioned by the College or University - Obtaining an internal grant which department shares

-- For tenure, promotion and PAIs, significant accomplishments must include service on at least two different department committees (including service as a program coordinator or advisor to a group). - d.
-Superior service may be documented by, but is not limited to the following: Recruiting students at secondary schools and community colleges Organizing state-wide or regional conferences or workshops Being an officer in a professional association Participating in elections as a campaign manager or as a candidate Obtaining an external grant which department shares Appointment to public office, or a public sector board or commission Membership on a professional board Chairing a college or university committee or program Service on two or more college or university committees or programs A substantial record of superior performance in the significant service category, particularly in service activities that contribute to the mission and effective functioning of the department and its programs. - For tenure, promotion and PAIs, superior accomplishments must include service on at least three different department committees (including service as a program coordinator or advisor to a group). - 3.
-All of the service activities are of equal importance within each of the categories above.
+\For tenure, promotion and PAIs, significant accomplishments must include service on at least two different department committees (including service as a program coordinator or advisor to a group).

+- d.
+Superior service may be documented by, but is not limited to the following: - Recruiting students at secondary schools and community colleges - Organizing national, state-wide, or regional conferences or workshops - Being an officer in a professional association - • - Obtaining an external grant which department shares - Appointment to public office, or a public sector board or commission - Membership on a professional board - Chairing a college or university committee or program - Service on two or more college or university committees or programs - A substantial record of superior performance in the significant service category, particularly in service activities that contribute to the mission and effective functioning of the department and its programs.

+\For tenure, promotion and PAIs, superior accomplishments must include service on at least two different department committees (including service as a program coordinator or advisor to a group) and one college or university level committee.

+3. All of the service activities are of equal importance within each of the categories above.